temporalio/temporal-development-patterns-whitepapers/statemachine-vs-temporal/README.md

 # Implementing the Principles of State Machines Using the Temporal Java SDK

-The purose of this project is compare two approaches to implementing a fictitious document publishing use case.
+The purpose of this project is compare two approaches to implementing a fictitious document publishing use case.
 One approach implements the use case as a State Machine written as Maven project programmed in Java.
-The other approach implements the workflow using the [Temporal Java SDK API](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/index.html).
+The other approach implements the workflow using the [Temporal Java SDK](https://github.com/temporalio/sdk-java).
 The differences in approach are illustrated in the diagram below:

 ![project-comparisons-01](https://github.com/reselbob/publishing-statemachine/assets/1110569/f6ed68aa-2fa3-489d-982c-1f29a19c67f6)